sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 You can transpose this into a callback or promise, but you haven't changed the logic.

+If you block a thread that is implementing the user interface then the user interface would pause if is a single threaded user interface.
+Don't do that.

 In Elixir (thanks to Erlang) yo have true pre-emptive multi-tasking, and processes are really efficient and inexpensive.
 You don't have to think about where to break up your code because of long-running tasks etc. And an errant processes